-Fleeting Flights will be shown at Home, Manchester from the 25th January 6pm - 9pm
+Fleeting Flights was shown at Home, Manchester from the 25th January 6pm - 9pm

-The exhibition will then run from the 26th to the 17th March.
+The exhibition will then ran from the 26th to the 17th March 2019.

 Fleeting Flights is supported by Arts Council England and Produced and Curated by Mark Devereux Projects and Home (Bren O Callaghan)